2025

 …it will end up looking similar to the following:

-As usual - a LOT of fettling was undertaken.
-Indeed, we had a whole weekend of it back in March - when we achieved the following:
+As usual - a LOT of fettling was undertaken throughout the year.
+Indeed, we had a whole weekend of it back in March (thanks to Sandy for organising) - when we achieved the following:

 Filled potholes and smoothed parts of the runway